udacity/FSND-P4-Design-A-Game/Project-Description.md

 player games) and keep this data in your database.
 For example in 'Guess a Number' the Score model stores the number of guesses taken before the number was found.
-Lower guesses would be better - this scoring system could also be extended to take into account the original range of numbers as well!
+Lower guesses would be better - this scoring system could also be extended to take into account how wide the original range of numbers was as well!

 Note: if you're creating a two-player game you might want to just record *who* won each game, although you could store additional data if